 Vivenna stepped forward.
 “People of Idris,” she said.
 “I’ve come to offer you comfort and hope.”

 The people continued to talk among themselves.
 Very few seemed to pay any attention to her at all.
-Not all were thugs, but even those who weren’t sat in their own groups of workers, regarding the others with distrust.
+Not all of them were thugs, but even those who weren’t sat in their own groups of workers, regarding the others with distrust.

 Vivenna swallowed.
-“I know that you’ve had hard lives,” she said.
-“But, I want to promise you that the king does care for you and support you.
-I will find a way to bring any of you home, should you desire it.”
+“I know that you’ve had hard lives.
+But, I want to promise you that the king does care for you and support you.
+I will find a way to bring you home.”

 “Home?” one of the men said.
 “Back to the highlands?”